jamenlang/GarageaTrois-PHP-Server/README.txt

 Pointed my browser to http://myawesomedomain.net/GarageaTrois-Echo.php

-Configured all 3 of my switches
+Configured all 3 of my switches, remember that all URIs in linux are case sensitive.

 Asked Alexa to scan for available devices.